-- 5.10.1 Existing landscaping, trees, and planting materials to be retained shall be protected with a snow fence or other durable method as necessary during construction to avoid damage to root zones as well as above ground vegetation.
-The fencing shall remain in place until the construction activity in the vicinity of the plant materials is completed. - 5.10.2 Pedestrian, vehicular, and other traffic shall be kept away from trees to avoid soil compaction.
-Vehicles and equipment may not be parked, and materials may not be stockpiled under the canopy nor in close proximity to trees during construction. - 5.10.3 See additional detailed recommended measures for protecting trees during construction in Appendix A.
+5.10.1 Existing landscaping, trees, and planting materials to be retained shall be protected with a snow fence or other durable method as necessary during construction to avoid damage to root zones as well as above ground vegetation.
+The fencing shall be erected to protect the critical root zone (CRZ) area, as defined in the appendix.
+The fencing shall remain in place until the construction activity in the vicinity of the plant materials is completed.